maxrodrigo/maxrodrigo.github.io/content/curriculum-vitae.md

   - Create a cross-product server side serverless A/B Testing.
   - Test and benchmarking of deployments libraries as Zappa, Serverless, Chalice, etc.
   - Setup and maintenance of AWS services.
+  - Monitoring infrastructure.

-- Teams and processes restructuring
+- Teams and processes restructuring.
 - Design of style and contribution guides and collaboration processes.
 - Design and implementation of Testing, C/D and C/I processes.
 - Migration and centralization of the company code bases on GitHub.